rangeengine/Range-Engine-Docs/source/manual/editors/properties/render.rst

 Restrict Animation Updates
    Restrict number of animation updates to the animation FPS.
 This is better for performance, but can cause issues with smooth playback.
-When checked, this will force UPBGE to discard frames (even at the middle of redrawing, sometimes causing tearing artifacts) if the rate of frames rendered by the GPU is greater than the specified on :ref:`Display panel <editors-properties-render-display>`.
+When checked, this will force RanGE to discard frames (even at the middle of redrawing, sometimes causing tearing artifacts) if the rate of frames rendered by the GPU is greater than the specified on :ref:`Display panel <editors-properties-render-display>`.